Establish your risk mitigating milestone chart.

 • Your assumptions should demonstrate the depth of your knowledge about your industry.

-Step 3: Establish a comprehensive capitalization table detailing ownership structures.
+Establish a comprehensive capitalization table detailing ownership structures.

 The cap table lists all the major shareholders and their proportional ownership of all shares issued by the company.
 It is the easiest way to map out your company’s ownership structure.